Octagoncito: WWE (1997–1998, 2006)

-By 1995 Octagoncito and AAA management had a falling out and Octagoncito left the promotion, but took the name, the mask and the image of Octagoncito with him.
-He briefly worked for World Championship Wrestling (WCW) in the United States, including a match at the 1996 Starrcade where he teamed with Mascarita Sagrada to defeat Jerrito Estrada and Piratita Morgan in a dark match before the Pay-Per-View portion of the show. in 1997 he began working for the World Wrestling Federation (WWF), working as "Mosaic", teaming with and facing off against Mini-Estrellas from AAA.
-His first major appearance as Mosaic at the WWF PPV Badd Blood: In Your House, teaming with Tarantula, losing to Max Mini and Nova.
-At the 1998 Royal Rumble Mosaic teamed with former opponents Max Mini and Nova to defeat the trio of Battalion, El Torrito and Tarantula.
+Independent circuit (1998–present)

 He later returned to Mexico wrestling as Octagoncito, causing some confusion as AAA had introduced a different wrestler as Octagoncito as well.
-Over the years Octagoncito worked for International Wrestling Revolution Group (IWRG), CMLL and number of special appearances for various independent wrestling promotions.
-The WWF, now called World Wrestling Entertainment (WWE) reviewed their Minis division in 2006, bringing in Octagoncito as one of their competitors in the short lived revival.
-On August 2, 2009 Octagoncito defeated Piratita Morgan to win the WWA World Mini-Estrellas Championship, a title he would hold for 1040 days straight, losing it to Mascarita Platita in 2011.
-On September 20, 2009 he defeated Espectrito to win the reactivated NWA World Minis Championship on a Pro Wrestling Revolution show.
-Later on PWR withdrew from the National Wrestling Alliance, remaining the championship the PWR World Minis Championship.
-In 2011 and 2012 he worked for Lucha Libre USA, appearing on both seasons of their MTV2 show, often wrestling in mixed matches against both Mini-Estrellas and women at a time against regular sized competitors as well.
+Over the years, Octagoncito worked for International Wrestling Revolution Group (IWRG), CMLL and number of special appearances for various independent wrestling promotions.
+On August 2, 2009, Octagoncito defeated Piratita Morgan to win the WWA World Mini-Estrellas Championship, a title he would hold for 1040 days straight, losing it to Mascarita Platita in 2011.
+On September 20, he defeated Espectrito to win the reactivated NWA World Minis Championship at a Pro Wrestling Revolution (PWR) show.
+Later on, PWR withdrew from the National Wrestling Alliance (NWA), renaming the championship the PWR World Minis Championship.
+In 2011 and 2012, he worked for Lucha Libre USA, appearing on both seasons of their MTV2 show, often wrestling in mixed matches against both Mini-Estrellas and women at a time against regular sized competitors as well.

+Impact Wrestling (2017)

+On July 6, 2017, it was announced that Octagoncito would make his Impact Wrestling debut the following week, where he defeated Demus.